 So…I withdraw from school, $60k in debt, and head back to Felton, DE to live in my dad’s basement while working at a burger joint, taking classes at the local community college to avoid my loans kicking in.
 I ballooned up to nearly 300lbs and got to experience the joy of being told I could not fit on a few rollercoasters at Six Flags.

-An abundance of luck and a few relationships kept me out of any real legal trouble, but 4 years that were supposed to be the foundation for the rest of my life had produced massive debt, broken relationships, a piss-poor work ethic, no sense of accountability, and a $9/hr job at Jake’s Burgers in Dover, Delaware.
+An abundance of luck and a few connections kept me out of any real legal trouble, but 4 years that were supposed to be the foundation for the rest of my life had produced massive debt, substance issues, broken relationships, a piss-poor work ethic, no sense of accountability, and a $9/hr job at Jake’s Burgers in Dover, Delaware.

 I started paying back credit card & personal debts too, generally trying to put my life in order.
 As I started to get some traction with work and finances I started improving my relationships as well.
 I was a real shit to a lot of women in my life and somehow it took a little longer for me to realize not being an ass included my behavior in relationships too.

-I started dating Mary, someone I had known for years who lived 500 miles away in Cleveland, but had always had a connection to – we are married now and even to this day she continues to save me from myself.
+I started dating Mary, who I had known for years but lived 500 miles away in Cleveland.
+We always had a strong connection though (I left her a message right before I wrecked my car…) – we are married now and even to this day she continues to save me from myself.

 My career began to make real progress, first in the counseling field, but more so as I moved to the non-profit world and assumed a leadership position within a healthcare foundation.
 To be honest, up until that point, I was content with Mary’s love and any job as acceptable salvage from my past, but as I grew within that position, I started to feel like I could actually make it all the way back.